-Across the country, health officials, nutritionists, college students, advocates for farmworker justice and animal welfare, environmentalists, farmers, responsible companies, chefs, parents, and teachers are sponsoring activities urging Americans to Eat Real.
+Across the country, health officials, nutritionists, college students, advocates for farmworker justice and animal welfare, environmentalists, farmers, responsible companies, chefs, parents, and teachers are sponsoring activities urging Americans to eat real food, just food.

 How can you get involved?
 Use the momentum around Food Day to introduce healthier foods into your diet.
 Ask your employer to announce an office wellness policy or to participate in a community supported agriculture program.
 Or, introduce cooking lessons in your school or plant a vegetable garden.

-- Join the conversation about Food Day priority issues on Facebook, Twitter, and Pinterest.
+- -Join the conversation about Food Day priority issues on Facebook, Twitter, and Pinterest.
 Consider taking part in the #FoodDayChat Twitter chats on the 24th of every month.

-For more ways to get involved and event examples check out our 2012 Campaign Report and our Resources page.
-Check out our Food Day 2012 slideshow below featuring photos from last year’s events including Mott Haven Academy’s (Brooklyn, NY) rooftop garden opening, the Future of Food: 2050 Conference (Washington, D.C.), and Babson College’s Annual Food Day Festival (Boston, MA).
+For more ways to get involved and event examples check out our a previous Campaign Report and our Resources page.
+Check out our Food Day slideshow below featuring photos from Food Day events including Mott Haven Academy’s (Brooklyn, NY) rooftop garden opening, the Future of Food: 2050 Conference (Washington, D.C.), and Babson College’s Annual Food Day Festival (Boston, MA).